TYPE: a baotou-suiyuan dias cover carpet

 CIRCA: 1920’s

-A pictorial carpet from the Baotou-Suiyuan region of China that, given its dimensions, was probably used for, or intended for. a raised dias cover.
-It shows two deer, one spotted, against a backdrop of mountains, being overflown by an auspicious red crowned crane, venerated by the Chinese.
-The red crowned crane, in Taoism (an ancient philosophy come religion in China). is associated with immortality and longevity and is often featured in legend and myths.
-The outer main border features a very well executed alternating swastika / sauwastika design.
-The carpet is primarily un-dyed wool (white, and range of browns from light mocha through to dark brown) with some of the wool having been dyed purple.
-However, over time the purple has almost completely faded from the face of the carpet, as it was obviously not a light-fast dye, although this does not distract from the design.
-There is a small old repair in lower left corner.
-Overall however a beautiful decorative piece with a very pleasant tone and in very good condition.
+A pictorial carpet with a real sense of simplicity and harmony from the Baotou-Suiyuan region of China that, given its dimensions, was probably used for, or intended for, a raised dias cover.
+It depicts two deer against a backdrop of mountains being overflown by an auspicious red crowned crane, which is venerated by the Chinese, as the red crowned crane in Taoism (an ancient philosophy-come-religion in China) is associated with immortality and longevity and is often featured in legend and myths.
+The outer main border features a very well executed alternating swastika / sauwastika (or reverse swastika) design.
+Its simplicity and harmony is derived from a minimal use of colours, primarily a range of un-dyed brown wool – from light mocha through to dark brown – and off-white, with some of the off-white wool having been dyed mauve.
+(Over time the mauve has faded on the face of the carpet, as it was obviously not a light-fast dye, although this does not distract from the design impact.)
+Of interest also is the use of undyed brown wool for the weft, as usually carpets from this region have a white cotton weft.
+There is a small old repair in the lower left corner, but overall it is in very good condition.
+A beautiful decorative piece with a very pleasant colour tone.

 SIZE: 1.68m x 1.63m